birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/design_causal.md

 Causal models can be represented visually using causal diagrams.

+## Counterfactuals

+When we're talking about one thing causing another, this is based in counterfactuals. **Counterfactuals** (or equivalent concepts) are needed to define causal effects.
+Knowing the counterfactual outcomes can be referred to as knowing the outcomes under treatment and under no treatment.
+For example, I know ingesting the poison killed John, because if John hadn't ingested the poison, I know he would have lived.

+Causal inference for an individual (generating individual causal effects) is general impossible in health and social sciences (as you can't go back in time and not give them the outcome) - instead, causal inference focusses on average causal effect when comparing groups of individuals.

 ## Introduction to causal diagrams

 Causal diagrams - **directed acyclic graphs (DAGs)** - depict causal relationship between different variables.
 Two key components are **nodes** and **arrows**.
 They are: